sickozell/SickoCV/README.md

 ## **changelog**
 - clocker: added swing feature
+- sickoPlayer / sickoSampler / sickoSampler2: added EoC pulse when sample has reached begin/end if start/end cursors are set to 0% or 100%
-- sickoSampler: improved cpu load when using xFade knob
+- sickoPlayer / sickoSampler: improved cpu load when using xFade knob
-- sickoSampler/sickoSampler2: fixed bugs that display cursors wrong when loading a sample after a fresh recording
+- sickoSampler / sickoSampler2: fixed bugs that display cursors wrong when loading a sample after a fresh recording or clear sample when a new sample load is cancelled

 # SickoCV v2.5.8
 VCV Rack plugin modules